 “Similar to the way [characters in the game] move through tilted planes and angular walls, we envisioned the clients moving through a central creative area (the angular 3D entertainment area on one side and the silent writers desk on the other side) into the lounge (the inlaid carpet bands emerge out of the custom millwork piece and climb up the walls in a bold graphic mural).”

 By attempting to marry the graphic and the spatial, CHA:COL eventually came up with the “Writer’s Block,” which acts as a creative workhorse for writers and game designers alike.
 Each person now gets a workspace that meets their individual needs and a sense of privacy without having to isolate themselves from the rest of the loft.
-“Writer’s Block” is a clever manifestation of a shared creative space in which concentration, inspiration, and interaction are all of the utmost importance.
+The modular all in one prefab loft volumes in “Writer’s Block” offer a clever manifestation of a shared creative space in which concentration, inspiration, and interaction are all of the utmost importance.
 Imagine how different the loft would look and feel if the designers had instead chosen to separate the couple by creating two small, walled-off office areas.